 Rebilly offers four forms of authentication: secret key, publishable key, JSON Web Tokens, and public signature key.

-Applications in our App Store can create a JSON Web Token (JWT) by fetching an user's instance.
+Applications in the Rebilly App Store can create a JSON Web Token (JWT) by fetching an user's instance.
 For more information, see Retrieve an application instance.

 Installation and usage instructions can be found here.
 SDK code examples are included in these docs.

 For all PHP SDK examples provided in this spec you will need to configure